aishaeldeeb/Free-Code-Camp-Tribute-Page/README.md

-# Tribute-Page
+# Free-Code-Camp-Tribute-Page
-this is a tribute page for Elon Musk as a part of the FCC program.
+This is a tribute page for Elon Musk as a part of the Free Code Camp, Responsive Web Design program.